panva/jose/docs/jws/compact/verify/functions/compactVerify.md

 ▸ **compactVerify**(`jws`, `key`, `options?`): [`Promise`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise)\<[`CompactVerifyResult`](../../../../types/interfaces/CompactVerifyResult.md)\>

-Verifies a Compact JWS signature and decodes its payload.
+Validates a JWS Compact Serialization (digital signature or MAC) and decodes its JWS Payload.

 This function is exported (as a named export) from the main `'jose'` module entry point as well as from its subpath export `'jose/jws/compact/verify'`.